 There is a bit of fine print!
 All visitors must make sure they carry their passport with them at ALL times.
 Whether just stepping out of their hotel room for a bite at the convenience store (by the way, this is a fun recommendation, as Japan’s convenience stores have an interesting variety of food and drinks) or going hiking outdoors, it’s Japanese law that visitors must always be carrying their passport.

-If ever asked by police or authority, visitors must present their passports.
+If ever asked by police or authorities, visitors must present their passports.
 It’s also necessary to have a return ticket on hand.
 It’s up to the discretion of the officer at the port of entry to check for that ticket, but it’s better to be safe than sorry.

 It’s not overly difficult, but the most important thing is for visitors to check with the Ministry of Foreign Affairs in terms of what visa rules apply to their country.
 After that, come see what this beautiful country has to offer.